PoonLab/sup/README.md

-# sup - dev branch (short for devan, not development)
+# sup - dev branch (dev is short for devan, not development)

 Sequencing Uncertainty Propagation

-## Objectives
+## Objectives/Overview

 Propagate sequencing uncertainty in phylogenetic analysis, with an application to SARS-CoV-2 lineage assignment.

 Sequencing is a multi-step process which is prone to errors.
 If the output for the sequencing of a biological sample gives `ATTGCTATGC`, what is the error probability associated with this result, at each position (for example, what is the probability that the second base is indeed a `T`)?
 How can we propagate this uncertainty in downstream phylogenic analysis?

+Sequence uncertainty can be obtained either from SAM files or from FASTQ:

+1. Raw short read files (e.g. SAM)
+  - Sequences are read little bits at a time.
+Each read is recorded, and stored in a file (along with it's alignment to a reference sequence).
+  - The sequence reads include information on the read quality.
+This is encoded as a Phred score, which uses unicode characters to encode uncertainty about a given base call.
+  - The called base is assigned a probability according to the Phred score.
+The remaining probability is assigned equally to the remaining possible bases.
+    - For example, if P(T) = 0.7 from the Phred score, then P(A) = P(C) = P(G) = 0.1.
+  - Given many short reads, the probabilities for each base pair at each site are added.
+    - If, say, T is always 100% certain, then the the sum of the probabilities will represent the number of reads.
+2. FASTQ Files
+  - SAM files aren't always practical (or available), so often FASTQ files are used instead.
+  - These contain a Phred score for each base call.
+This phred score is calculated similarly to the process for SAM files, but only the uncertainty for the most probable base is reported.
+3. FASTA files
+  - Contain no information about sequence uncertainty.

+In this study, we show that using sequences from FASTA files leads to underestimation of the variance, which has ripple effects throughout the rest of the analysis.
+We demonstrate techniques for propagating sequence uncertainty into further analysis, but this inevitably comes at the expense of computation time.

-To demonstrate the results, we include an application to SARS-CoV-2 data.
-Using SAM files from [NCBI's short read archive](https://www.ncbi.nlm.nih.gov/sra), we produce uncertainty estimates at each site on the genome.
-Instead of choosing the most likely base at each site (with "N"s where none are certain enough) to create a single nucleotide, we sample a collection of sequences based on the uncertainty.
+We include an application to SARS-CoV-2 data.
+Using a collection of SAM files for the SARS-CoV-2 virus from [NCBI's short read archive](https://www.ncbi.nlm.nih.gov/sra), we produce uncertainty estimates at each site on the genome.
+Instead of choosing the most likely base at each site to create a single nucleotide (as in FASTA files), we sample a collection of sequences based on the uncertainty.
 [Pangolin](https://github.com/cov-lineages/pangolin) is used to assign each sequence to a lineage.

 ## Directory/Analysis Structure